Hello Moto: The Razr is back, and it's now the most exciting foldable phone

-As I fold the Motorola Razr in half for the first time, it becomes clear that the Razr -- with its foldable 6.2-inch screen, 16-megapixel double-duty camera and $1,500 price tag -- is the best designed, most completely thought-out foldable phone to date.
+A week after I folded the Motorola Razr in half for the first time, it's still clear that the Razr is the best designed, most completely thought-out foldable phone to date.
+The phone's foldable 6.2-inch screen is immediately arresting, and so is its 16-megapixel camera that also takes selfies and its $1,500 price tag, the lowest yet for the smallest yet foldable phone.
+This is the original Razr flip phone from 2004 reimagined for the modern age.
 Streamlined.
 Utterly pocketable.
 Nostalgic, with a sharp futuristic edge.

-Over the course of the crisp fall day I spent at Motorola's Chicago headquarters, I began to fall a little bit in love with the way the Razr softly snaps shut from top to bottom, one side laying flat on top of the other, without a visible gap between the two halves of the screen.
+Over the course of the crisp fall day I spent at Motorola's Chicago headquarters, I began to fall a little bit in love with the Razr's design, especially how it softly snaps shut from top to bottom, one side laying flat on top of the other, without a visible gap between the two halves of the screen.
 With this simple act, Motorola has solved one of the biggest design conundrums that the Galaxy Fold and other foldable phones have yet to figure out.

 If the $2,000 Samsung Galaxy Fold is the foldable phone for early adopters who want to show off their wealth and sophistication, the Motorola Razr could be a foldable phone best suited for the rest of us -- or at least for those of us comfortable with spending $1,500 on a phone.
 (For reference, the 512GB iPhone 11 Pro Max costs roughly the same price.
 It converts to about £1,170 or AU$2,200.)

-In setting out to create a foldable phone that doubles the screen size while keeping the body small enough to pocket, Motorola has faithfully updated its original Razr flip phone from 2004, the brand's most iconic, best-selling phone ever.
+In setting out to create a foldable phone that doubles the screen size while keeping the body small enough to pocket, Motorola has faithfully updated the brand's most iconic, best-selling phone ever.
 This new Razr is wider, heavier and fully stocked with features fit for 2019.
 And it succeeds in sparking my emotional attachment to the clamshell designs of yore.
 Resistance is futile: The Razr must be flipped.

 The Motorola Razr comes at a crucial time when foldable phones are at a crossroads between hype and reality.
 A year ago, foldable phones were pegged as the next revolution in phone design, bringing to life the dream of making a large-screen device more portable.
 But crippling screen problems and massive delays from the biggest player, Samsung, placed the future of foldable phones in doubt.
 The late arrival of Huawei's Mate X hasn't helped either.
 Now it's Motorola's turn to step into the spotlight.
 If successful, the struggling brand -- now profitable for the first time in years -- could give foldable phones renewed hope.